-A move to Phoenix in the mid-nineties allowed Jared to attend college, establish a career and start his own family.
+A move to Phoenix in the mid-nineties allowed Jared to attend college and establish a career.
 He also gained valuable experience in non-profit administration, fund raising, and public speaking.
 But during this time, he was forced to follow the sport through the computer, magazines and television which could not satisfy the off-road racing bug still inside of him.
 Eventually, Jared found himself back in Parker attending the 2007 BITD Parker 425.
 Not content as a spectator, Jared quickly began chasing/pitting for such teams as PMC Racing, Dailey Motorsports, and Camburg Racing.
 Participating in the SNORE Make-a-Wish Ride as well as talking with friends on Race-Dezert.com started Jared thinking about how he could deepen his own involvement and begin to give back to the off-road community.
 In 2009, dreams became reality for Jared when he was given the opportunity to co-ride in his hometown race, the Parker 425, as well as the Mint 400.
 He also has had opportunity to provide photography & pit support to PMC Racing, Dailey Motorsports, Geer Racing, and the Desert Assassins - all of which are counted as tremendous blessings.

 Now, Jared believes he has been given an even greater opportunity for involvement to serve as the founding President of FAST-Aid.
 He is excited to be part of an awesome group of people who will make FAST-Aid an awesome organization available to help racers and crew-members who need help themselves.